 Please welcome my friend Bobbi to the blog today!
 I love Bobbi’s instructional, motivational writing.
-Read her blog and you’ll find yourself thinking deeply about sustainable fashion, homesteading, seasonal rhythms, and all sorts of other stewardship topics.
 I hope you’ll be inspired by her guest post today on getting your family on board with a simplified lifestyle!

 A simpler life is often a happier one, especially with a family.
 Getting kids and a significant other into the same mindset, however, can be a bit of a challenge!
 That doesn’t make it an impossible task, however.
 With a bit of forethought and a solid commitment to how you handle yourself, you can help change the way your entire family views possessions.